bmeurant/technical-docs/software-architecture/api-fundamentals/api-security.md

 -   **Do Not Log Sensitive Data**: Ensure that passwords, API keys, tokens, and other sensitive information are never written to logs.
 -   **Monitor for Suspicious Activity**: Use alerts to monitor for high error rates, failed logins, or unusual request patterns.
     > See [[observability/monitoring]] for more on monitoring strategies.

+---

+## Security in Real-Time APIs

+While the principles in this document apply broadly, [[real-time-communication|real-time communication patterns]] like WebSockets and Server-Sent Events introduce unique security considerations:

+*   **Authentication**: Since WebSockets are not a standard HTTP request-response protocol, authentication cannot be performed on every message using a typical `Authorization` header.
+Instead, authentication must be handled during the initial HTTP "Upgrade" request (e.g., via cookies, a signed token in the query parameters) and the resulting session must be securely managed on the server.
+*   **Authorization**: Authorization checks must still be performed on the server for every incoming message or action to prevent a malicious client from performing unauthorized operations over an established connection.
+*   **Data Validation**: The continuous nature of the connection creates a larger attack surface.
+All messages received from a client over a WebSocket must be rigorously validated to prevent injection attacks or other malicious payloads.
+*   **Cross-Site WebSocket Hijacking (CSWH)**: This is an attack similar to CSRF, where a malicious site can open a WebSocket connection to your server on behalf of a user.
+Using origin checking on the server during the handshake is a critical mitigation.